kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

   - all the reference must be in the same namespace of `metadata.Namespace`
   - `spec.workers.machineDeployments[i].class` field must be unique within a ClusterClass.
   - `spec.workers.machineDeployments` supports adding new deployment classes.
+  - changes should be compliant with the compatibility rules defined in this doc.

 ##### Cluster
 - For object creation: